JshMaxer/BMR/README.md

 ## Prerequisites

-Before running the application, you need to obtain an API key from TMDb.
+- Before running the application, you need to obtain an API key from TMDb.
 Right click and click **TMBB API** and paste your actual TMDb API key for the app to fetch data successfully.
+- To exit the application, Right click and click **BEBU's MOVIE RECOMMENDATION APP** then click **EXIT**.

 ```csharp
 private const string ApiKey = "YOUR_TMDB_API_KEY";